Cray-HPE/docs-csm/operations/iuf/stages/management_nodes_rollout.md

 worker node rebuild should coordinate rebuilding at one time.
 For example, if there are 15 worker nodes and `-cmrp 33` is specified, then 5 worker nodes will be rebuilt at once and with as much parallelization as possible given the state of the system. **Note** that the system admin's discretion should be used when deciding the value of `-cmrp`.
-The largest number of Managment Worker nodes that has been tested rebuilding in parallel is 5 nodes.
+The largest number of management worker nodes that has been tested rebuilding in parallel is 5 nodes.

-Management Master and Storage nodes only need to upgraded when performing a CSM upgrade.
+Management master and storage nodes only need to upgraded when performing a CSM upgrade.
 If not performing a CSM upgrade, then NCN master nodes should not be upgraded with a new image and should only be configured with the new CFS configuration created during the [update-cfs-config](../stages/update_cfs_config.md) stage.